joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 <!-- > I'm sorting out the hooks syntax tools for separation of concerns: [use-templates](https://github.com/joe-sky/jsx-sfc/tree/main/packages/use-templates) and [use-view-data](https://github.com/joe-sky/jsx-sfc/tree/main/packages/use-view-data), they can be used with jsx-sfc or alone.
 Now it's experimenting in the actual project. -->

-> The v1.3 version will be released soon.
-There are some new features and documentation to be completed.
+> The v1.3 version will be released soon, there are some new features and documentation to be completed.
+There is no breaking API change this time, but this version will include the more in-depth reflections on the problems that this project solves.

 ## Features